 As previously mentioned, there is some variety in the available online sportsbooks.
 For the best experience, it helps to research the options and try out more than one.

-Certain NJ online sportsbooks offer stronger markets for certain sports – meaning better odds, more promos and more betting options on the menu.
-For example, FanDuel Sportsbook NJ and DraftKings Sportsbook NJ, having started as fantasy sports platforms, have a lot to offer for NFL and NBA bettors.
-BetMGM Sportsbook NJ is a good app for betting on major boxing and UFC events.
-Other apps have more to offer for Soccer and European sports.
+Certain sportsbooks offer stronger markets for certain sports, meaning better odds, more promos and more betting options on the menu.
+For example, FanDuel Sportsbook and DraftKings Sportsbook, having started as fantasy sports platforms, have a lot to offer for NFL and NBA bettors.
+BetMGM Sportsbook is a good app for betting on major boxing and UFC events.
+Other apps have more to offer for soccer and European sports.

 Having multiple sportsbook apps also allows users to compare the odds offered by different books on specific bets they want to make.
 It’s not unusual to find a certain outcome offered at +100 on one app and +120 on another.
 The odds can change as game time approaches, so checking in on more than one app can be beneficial.

-Some NJ sports betting apps offer better odds than others on the whole, allowing bettors to make a little more money on their wins.
-For example, bet365 Sportsbook NJ has gained popularity for offering better odds than its competitors.
-The two newest NJ online sportsbook sites, Sporttrade and Prophet Exchange, also take a smaller cut of winnings than others.
+Some sites offer better odds than others on the whole, allowing bettors to make a little more money on their wins.
+For example, bet365 Sportsbook has gained popularity for offering better odds than its competitors.
+The two new NJ sportsbooks, Sporttrade and Prophet Exchange, also take a smaller cut of winnings than others.
 The two sports exchanges only take about a 2% commission on winnings.

-New customers on many NJ sports betting apps can take advantage of new user NJ sportsbook promos that aim to acquire new customers.
+New customers can take advantage of new user welcome promos that aim to acquire new customers.
 Bet365 and FanDuel have some of the best new user offers that give customers a generous amount of “bonus bets” after the user has made a deposit and/or made a wager on the app.
 Bonus bets can be used to place wagers without risk.
 It is very important to read the details, terms and conditions of new user promos.
 They aren’t always as good as they sound.

 How do new NJ online sportsbooks get approval to launch?

-With nine casinos in Atlantic City and the three racetracks, NJ could legally have up to 36 online sportsbooks.
+With nine casinos in Atlantic City and the three racetracks, the state could legally have up to 36 online sportsbooks, although the total number has never really approached that amount.
 Online and mobile betting is permitted anywhere within state lines.
 Geolocation and geofencing are used to ensure users are physically present in NJ to place bets.

-New spins and features that NJ sportsbooks have come up with include:
+Spins and features that new NJ sportsbooks have come up with include:

 - Same Game Parlay – a low-risk, high-reward bet that consists of stacking up multiple outcomes within a single game that must all come true to win the bet.